 When it comes to use of waterless composting toilet systems, it’s possible for us to specify a system with optional upgrades to ensure that there is no discharge (other than the venting of the system to the air) and therefore, if a resource consent is required, it should be a simple and straight-forward process.

-Your Waterless Composting Toilet will handle everything in the house which is known to be black water, that refers to (normally water soiled by) human waste.
+Your Waterless Composting Toilet will handle everything in the house that is known to be black water - that refers to (normally, "water soiled by") human waste.
 When a WCT system is used, there is still a need for a greywater treatment system and drainage discharge.
 This will also require building and resource consent (usually a single application will cover all parts of the sanitary system at the same time).

 When applying for building and resource consents, the best practice is to apply for all your planned site buildings and/or renovations along with the sanitary systems together in one application.
 If you file separate applications, the building consent authorities’ administration costs will double.
 Keep it simple and file together with all relevant information included.